floweredscarf/su25/projects/byow/index.md

 found [here](https://introcs.cs.princeton.edu/java/stdlib/javadoc/StdDraw.html).

 Your project should only use standard java libraries (imported from java.\*) or any libraries we provided with your repo and `library-su24`.
-Your final submission for 3B and 3C should not use any external libraries other than the ones provided in the skeleton.
+Your final submission for Phase II and the Project 3 Checkoff should not use any external libraries other than the ones provided in the skeleton.

 > Do NOT use static variables unless they have the final keyword!
 In 2018, many students ran into major
 > debugging issues by trying to use static variables.
 Static non-final variables add a huge amount of complexity to a